Detecting long-range dependence in non-stationary time series: Abstract

 \section{Abstract}

 An important problem in time series analysis is the discrimination between non-stationarity and long-range dependence.
 Most of the literature considers the problem of testing specific parametric hypotheses of non-stationarity (such as a change in the mean) against long-range dependent stationary alternatives.
-In this paper we suggest a simple nonparametric approach, which can be used to test the null-hypothesis of a general non-stationary short-memory against the alternative of a non-stationary long-memory process.
-This test is working in the spectral domain and uses a sieve of approximating tvFARIMA models to estimate the time varying long-range dependence parameter nonparametrically.
+In this paper we suggest a simple approach, which can be used to test the null-hypothesis of a general non-stationary short-memory against the alternative of a non-stationary long-memory process.
+The test procedure works in the spectral domain and uses a sequence of approximating tvFARIMA models to estimate the time varying long-range dependence parameter.
 We prove uniform consistency of this estimate and asymptotic normality of an averaged version.
-These results yield a simple test (based on the quantiles of the standard normal distribution), and it is demonstrated in a simulation study that - despite of its nonparametric nature - the new test outperforms the currently available methods, which are constructed to discriminate between specific parametric hypotheses of non-stationarity short- and stationarity long-range dependence.
+These results yield a simple test (based on the quantiles of the standard normal distribution), and it is demonstrated in a simulation study that - despite of its semi-parametric nature - the new test outperforms the currently available methods, which are constructed to discriminate between specific parametric hypotheses of non-stationarity short- and stationarity long-range dependence.

 AMS subject classification: 62M10, 62M15, 62G10